eirikt/default-webapp-vue-vite-vercel/README.md

 Even we are somewhat restricting individual preferences in this setup, the IDE should be free of choice.
 For "organizational scaling" concerns, we are creating a common ground for IDEs with EditorConfig, IDE-agnostic editor configurations.
-That consolidates e.g. issues like whitespace handling—important for avoiding unnecessary version differences.
+That consolidates, e.g., issues like whitespace handling—important for avoiding unnecessary version differences.
 So, the text editors/IDEs used by project developers should support EditorConfig internally or via a plugin.
 Most commonplace text editors/IDEs have support for EditorConfig, either integrated, or via a plugin.

-Create the `.editorconfig` file
+Create the `.editorconfig` file:
 ```shell
 New-Item .editorconfig
 ```

-Add e.g. the following editor config:
+Add, e.g., the following editor config:
 ```
 # This file is for unifying the coding style for different editors and IDEs
 # EditorConfig.org